Kommunicate-io/Kommunicate-Web-SDK/docs/docs/android-conversation.md

                     });
 ```
 ## Open a particular conversation thread:
-You can open a particular conversation if you have the chat ID of that particular conversation using the below method.
+You can open a particular conversation thread screen if you have the chat ID of that particular conversation using the below method.

-> **Note**: Do not confuse this method with KmChatBuilder's `launchChat` method.
-The `launchChat` method performs a series of tasks internally before actually launching the conversation.
-It will first login the user, then create the conversation and then call `openParticularConversation` internally to launch the conversation.
-On the other hand `openParticularConversation` will just launch the message list screen with the chatId you pass to it and thus you need to perform all the other actions yourself.
 ```java
 Kommunicate.openParticularConversation(context, chatId, new KmCallback() {
                         @Override